ant-design/ant-design/docs/react/migration-v5.en-US.md

 - Drawer
   - `style` & `className` are migrated to Drawer Panel, the original properties are replaced by `rootClassName` and `rootStyle`.

-#### Component refactoring and deprecation
+#### Component refactoring and removal

-- PageHeader and Comment components are deprecated in ant-design and moved to [pro-components](https://github.com/ant-design/pro-components) for maintenance.
-If you still need to use them, you can import them from the compatible package.
+- PageHeader and Comment components are removed in ant-design and moved to [pro-components](https://github.com/ant-design/pro-components) for maintenance.
+If you still need to use them, you can [import them from the compatible package](/docs/react/migration-v5#Import-the-obsolete-PageHeader-and-Comment-components-via-@ant-design/compatible-package).

 ## Start upgrading